TaylorNBurrows/StatisticalInferenceProject/ProjectFinal.md

 abline(v=Theoretical_mean,col="red")
 ```
 ![plot of chunk unnamed-chunk-1](/ShowsMeans.jpeg)

+#### Answer: The theoretical mean and the actual mean are very close shown in the code as well as the figure.

 ### Question 2: Show how variable the sample is (via variance) and compare it to the theoretical variance of the distribution.
 ```{r, echo=FALSE, results='hide', warning=FALSE, message=FALSE}